 This one is important on longer sits.
 A good snack helps you keep up your energy and helps occupy your time for a few minutes without compromising your position too much.
 If coffee or an energy drink helps keep you from feeling sleepy, have at it.

 As for me, I like to bring a thermos of hot chocolate on the cold mornings.
 There's just something great about enjoying a steaming cup of hot chocolate on a snowy winter morning in the blind.

 Just don't eat or drink too much.
 You don't want nature to call at the same time a big buck shows up!

 2. Daydream/mental games

-You’re out in the woods by yourself, you don’t have to worry about the bills, yard work or other life worries, so just let yourself daydream.
+You're out in the woods by yourself, you don't have to worry about the bills, yard work or other life worries, so just let yourself daydream.
 I mean why not?
-Who’s going to stop you?
-You’re never too old to use your imagination to pass the time in stand.
+Who's going to stop you?
+You're never too old to use your imagination to pass the time in a stand.

-Alternately, you can do things like count the number of shots you hear.
+You can also do things like count the number of shots you hear.
 (A great way to pass opening morning of firearms season).
 Or you can start naming the squirrels and trees and thinking up cool backstories for each of them.
 Do whatever works to keep yourself in stand for as long as possible since you never know when that monster buck may step out!

 I know this one will probably rile some people up.
 I know.
 I've heard it before.
 "You're not out there to surf the internet or play video games on your phone or other electronic devices!"
 I say, be a little open-minded to what works for people.